 Plan lessons that employ digital technology in dynamic and engaging ways that prepare students for future work in digital workplaces.

-Perform nuanced research projects within a range of contexts, covering your specialist areas of interest, and thereby contributing to the broad and evolving field of education research, which ultimately informs best practice in the classroom.
+Perform research projects, covering your specialist areas of interest and thereby contributing to the broad and evolving field of education research.

 Ethical and legal awareness